arjunmehta/heartbeats/README.md

 var heart = heartbeats.createHeart(1000);
 ```

-The essence of the `Heart` is its own internal heartbeat count.
+The running essence of the `Heart` is its own internal heartbeat count.
 How many times has it beat?
-We can call this the Heart's age.
+We call this the Heart's age.

 ```javascript
 var age = heart.age;